mseminatore/alexa-tesla/README.md

 # Setup

 Currently you must set this skill up by creating your own AWS Lambda function.
 Simply ZIP up the directory contents and upload to a new AWS Lambda function.
+While Alexa skills can also be served from other services such as Microsoft Azure I have not yet personally tested this configuration and so cannot provide instructions.

 At some point I hope to enable account linking support.
 For now you must setup your AWS Lambda function to provide either:

 1. Two environment variables called `USER` and `PASS` which contain your Tesla.com credentials.
 2. OR one environment variable called `TOKEN` which contains a valid Tesla.com OAuth token [**Recommended**]

+While using option #1 above works it is less secure to use your login credentials.
+Unlike logon credentials an OAuth token will eventually expire, and can be revoked at any time by changing your account password.
+Additionally using the username and password requires an extra call on each skill invocation to acquire a new OAuth token.
+These calls not only put undue load on the Tesla servers but are also relatively slow.

 # Testing